pydio/pydio-core/core/src/plugins/log.sql/README.txt

 located inside the same directory as the plugin to create the database schema for the log.sql plugin.

-Note that the performance of AjaXplorer is slightly degraded by the overhead of the plugin - but that's what you sacrifice for the flexibility.
+Note that the performance of Pydio is slightly degraded by the overhead of the plugin - but that's what you sacrifice for the flexibility.